elaraby3705/Backend_meta/.github/ISSUE_TEMPLATE/🚀-feature-request--gherkin---milestone-.md

 ---
 name: "\U0001F680 Feature Request (Gherkin + Milestone)"
-about: " Use this template to describe new features or enhancements with Gherkin and milestone details."
+about: " Use this templates to describe new features or enhancements with Gherkin and milestone details."
 title: ''
 labels: documentation, enhancement, feature, good first issue, milestone